basxto/asxxxx/zipper/readme.txt

-ASxxxx and ASlink V3.10 November 2001
+ASxxxx and ASlink V3.11 January 2002

-    ASxxxx Cross Assemblers, Version 3.10, November 2000.
+    ASxxxx Cross Assemblers, Version 3.11, January 2002.
 The  ASxxxx assemblers are a series of microprocessor assemblers written in the C programming language.
 This  collection contains cross assemblers for the 6800(6802/6808), 6801(hd6303), 6804,  6805,  68HC08,  6809, 68HC11, 68HC12, 68HC16, 8051, 8085(8080), z80(hd64180), GameBoy(z80),
 H8/3xx, DS8xCxxx and 6500 series microprocessors.
-The companion program
+The companion
-ASLINK is a relocating linker supporting all the cross assemblers.
-The  assemblers  and  linker have been tested using GCC 2.7.2 with LINUX, Symantec C/C++ V6.1/V7.2, DJGPP (GCC 2.8.1),  VC6 with MS-DOS/Windows  3.x/95/98, and Sun Solaris.
+program ASLINK is a relocating linker supporting all the cross assemblers.
+The  assemblers  and  linker  have  been  tested using Linux, DJGPP, Cygwin-1.3.x, Sun Solaris (GCC), Symantec C/C++ V6.1/V7.2,  and VC6 with MS-DOS/Windows 3.x/9x/NT/2000/XP.
 Complete source code  and  documentation  for  the  assemblers and linker  is  included  with the distribution.
-Additionally,  test  code for each assembler and several microprocessor monitors ( ASSIST05 for the 6805,  MONDEB and ASSIST09 for the 6809, and BUFFALO 2.5 for the 6811) are included as working examples of use of these assemblers.
+Additionally, test code for each assembler and several  microprocessor  monitors (ASSIST05  for  the  6805,  MONDEB and ASSIST09 for the 6809, and BUFFALO 2.5 for the 6811) are included as  working  examples  of use of these assemblers.

-asxv3p10.zip	ASxxxx and ASlink V3.10 Zipped
+asxv3p11.zip	ASxxxx and ASlink V3.11 Zipped

 	MS-DOS:
-	Windows:
-	DJGPP:		pkunzip -d asxv3p10.zip
+	Windows:	pkunzip -d asxv3p11.zip
 			unzips and restores directory structure

+	DJGPP:		unzip32 -L asxv3p11.zip
+			unzips to lower-case names.

+	Cygwin:		unzip -L asxv3p11.zip
+			unzips to lower-case names.

 	Linux:
-	Solaris:	unzip -L -a asxv3p10.zip
+	Solaris:	unzip -L -a asxv3p11.zip
 			unzips to lower-case names and converts ascii files to \n from \r\n form.